schedule an appointment

 Tonalea Chapter

-Hello, my name is Christopher T. Curley, I serve on the board of directors for Tuba City Regional Health Corporation as the Board President (2013).
+Hello, my name is Christopher T. Curley, I serve on the board of directors for Tuba City Regional Health Corporation.
 I have been with the corporation since November 2012 when I started as a member of the board representing Tonalea Chapter; one of 8 chapters we represent within the Tuba City Service Unit.

 Biihbiitonii niish li, Dzil Taa Kinyaanii Daa shizhe’i, Tlaash chi’i da shichei, Ashihii da shinali and I was raised in Birdsprings Arizona in my early years.
 My wife Linda and I have 4 children, 32, 22, 17 and 14 years old of the Naadaa aalgai Nateezhi Tabaaha (White Corn Zuni Edgewater) and we have been married 32 years and currently live in Tonalea, Arizona.